-FIRE finally can report, as we did this morning in a national press release, that officials at the University of California, Santa Barbara (UCSB) stepped in after its student government unconstitutionally denied funding for a speech by conservative activist David Horowitz.
+LOS ANGELES, October 10, 2011—Officials at the University of California, Santa Barbara (UCSB) have stepped in after its student government unconstitutionally denied funding for a speech by conservative activist David Horowitz.
 The student government had engaged in unconstitutional viewpoint discrimination on two separate occasions and then tried to hide the evidence of its wrongdoing.
-The College Republicans, Horowitz’s hosts, came to FIRE for help.
+The College Republicans, Horowitz’s hosts, came to the Foundation for Individual Rights in Education (FIRE) for help.

 - “I believe the statements should be founded in fact and there’s a difference between that and completely outlandish statements. … If there were intelligent discourse with David, then great, but this is not the case.
 He will go on a rant about people that he doesn’t agree with or like.”

 - “My only reservation with bringing Horowitz is that it would be an educational event.
 David belittles students and professors and will only anger folks.”

 - “Do you think the idea of free speech jeopardizes the safety of students on the campus?”

 - “Couldn’t you [the CRs] have chosen someone who better represents your minority group in a constructive manner?”

 - “Not funding their [the CRs’] event is not making them feel like they are not included in this campus.
 Being a political minority is WAY different than a structural minority.”